When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-If and when sportsbetting is legalized we will update this page with the best options for where to places bets online.
+If and when sports betting is legalized we will update this page with the best options for where to places bets online.

 As mentioned before, with the current state of affairs such that gamblers are not able to find betting options directly within Arkansas, punters looking for action on any given sport will need to see what each specific site offers.
-Generally speaking, every online sportsbooks will offer wagers across all the major North American sports as well as several international large scale sporting events.
+Generally speaking, every online sportsbook will offer wagers across all the major North American sports as well as several international large scale sporting events.

 In terms of how residents of Arkansas should currently proceed with their off and online sports wagering needs, our best advice is to keep an eye on the changes happening everywhere from the Supreme Court’s May 2018 ruling which repealed the federal ban on sports gambling.

-Since each state now has the opportunity to decide for itself how they wish to deal with sports gambling laws, we are going to see change happening on a state by state basis rather than a broad scale national quick change.
+Since each state now has the opportunity to decide for itself how they wish to deal with sports gambling laws, we are going to see change happening on a state by state basis rather than a broad-scale national quick change.